benmanone/lipu-pi-nimi-ale-pi-toki-pona/README.md

 # ni li seme?

-this is a toki pona dictionary where you can search in either toki pona or english.
+this is a toki pona dictionary where you can search in either toki pona or english. you can use it [here](https://tokiponadictionary.herokuapp.com).

 # mi ken pali pona e seme ?